rachitnigam/rachitnigam.com/content/post/project-management.md

   together but might pollute the global tracker.
 Use these for reading lists, benchmark status, and low priority tasks.
 [Example](https://github.com/cucapra/seashell/issues?utf8=%E2%9C%93&q=is%3Aissue+label%3ATracker+).
 - **Proposal**.
 Proposal are the heart of the global tracker.
-Use proposals to discuss system features and implementation sketches.
+Use proposals to discuss system features, implementation sketches, or big bugs.
 - **Miscellaneous**: These include questions or small bugs.
 These should be high frequency, i.e. created liberally, and answered quickly.